 The barred owl (Strix varia) is a medium-sized owl with dark brown or gray plumage and distinctive barring on the breast and belly.
 This owl is a member of the family Strigidae, which includes all owls.
 The barred owl is found in North and Central America, from southern Canada to Mexico.
 It is a relatively common owl, and its range is expanding.

-The barred owl is a nocturnal hunter and prey upon small mammals, reptiles, birds, and insects.
-It hunts from perches or flying low over the ground, using its sharp claws and beak to kill its prey.
-This owl typically nests in trees but uses man-made structures like buildings and bridges.
+The barred owl is a nocturnal hunter that preys on small mammals, reptiles, birds, and insects.
+It hunts from perches or by flying low over the ground, using its sharp claws and beak to kill its prey.
+This owl typically nests in trees but also uses man-made structures like buildings and bridges.

 The barred owl is not considered to be endangered or threatened.
 However, it is not left out of this list of the various types of owls in New Hampshire.